-A summary of the published results and assets, liabilities and non-controlling interests of the Group for the last three years, as extracted from the audited consolidated financial statements of the Company or the Prospectus, is set out on page 128 of this annual report.
-This summary does not form part of the consolidated financial statements for the Year.
+A summary of the published results and assets, liabilities and equity of the Group for the last four years, as extracted from the audited consolidated financial statements of the Company, is set out on page 130 of this annual report.
+This summary does not form part of the consolidated financial statements for the year ended 31 December 2020.